w3c/wai-website/pages/about/groups/task-forces/conformance-testing/work-statement.md

   label: wai-groups
 ---

-The [Accessibility Conformance Testing Task Force (ACT TF)](/about/groups/task-forces/conformance-testing/) is a task force of the [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/).
+The [Accessibility Conformance Testing (ACT) Task Force](/about/groups/task-forces/conformance-testing/) is a task force of the [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/).
 It assists this Working Group with the work identified below.

 ## Status